What is Cryptosporidium?

 How can cryptosporidiosis be prevented?

-- When camping do not relieve yourself within 30 metres of a water source.
+- When camping do not have a bowel movement within 30 metres of a water source

-- Make sure children, especially those who handle pets, wash their hands carefully before eating and on a regular basis.
+- Make sure children, especially those who handle pets, wash their hands carefully on a regular basis and before eating

-- Use safe sex practices and try to avoid contact with feces during sexual activity.
+- Use safe sex practices and avoid contact with feces during sexual activity

 How can Cryptosporidium be removed from water?